 Mr Andrew Leighton is the Australasian Regional President for Norske Skog, which is one of the world’s largest suppliers of newsprint and magazine paper.
 In his 18 year career with Norske Skog, Mr Leighton has held senior executive positions in marketing, sales, logistics, strategy and business development.

 Mr Gavin Butcher is the Director of Policy and Strategy at the Forest Products Commission of Western Australia.
 Mr Butcher has a career in plantation and native forest management spanning more than 33 years.
-Mr Butcher is the Chair of the Forestry and Forest Products Committee, which comprises of representatives from state and territory government agencies responsible for forestry.
+Mr Butcher was the past Chair of the Forestry and Forest Products Committee, which comprises of representatives from state and territory government agencies responsible for forestry.

 Mr Ross Hampton is the Chief Executive Officer of the Australian Forest Products Association (AFPA).
 AFPA is the peak industry body for the pulp and paper, and wood processing and resources industries.
 Prior to commencing this role in 2013, Mr Hampton led the development of the Australian public sector market for Cisco Systems.
 Mr Hampton has also worked as a reporter, adviser and policy advocate.